 There are hundreds of types of nursery equipment on the market.
 However, many of these products are used incorrectly, poorly designed or, over time, their condition has deteriorated to a level where they are no longer safe.
 Many organizations accept nursery equipment that is donated from their members or even the public.
-The same problems arise from using the donated equipment; and many of the items will be accepted without any of the manufacturer's paperwork.
-Without this paperwork, the piece of equipment may not be used according to the manufacturer's recommendations and could jeopardize the safety of the children using the equipment.
+When accepting donated equipment, organizations should receive or secure the manufacturer's paperwork and review the manufacturer's recommendations before adding the equipment to the nursery.

-Ensure that your nursery equipment is safe and that any new or donated nursery equipment does not have any safety hazards.
+Ensure that your nursery equipment is in good working order and that any new or donated nursery equipment does not have any safety hazards.